rsksmart/devportal/docs/05-dev-tools/node-rpc/rpc-api.md

 Remote Procedure Call (RPC) is a protocol that allows a program to execute procedures (functions) on a remote server as if they were local calls.
 This eliminates the need for developers to handle low-level network communication.

 ### How Our API Works
-Our API uses the JSON-RPC protocol, a lightweight, text-based standard for defining procedures and their parameters.
+Rootstock RPC API uses the JSON-RPC protocol, a lightweight, text-based standard for defining procedures and their parameters.
 This makes it easy to communicate with the API using JSON-formatted requests and receive structured responses.

 ### Use Cases
 - Building integrations for your product or service.